"It is not the mountain we conquer but ourselves"

 Hi there, my name is Cara and I have always been fascinated in people and the experiences that shape them.
 I was the kid all the other kids confided in when they were having problems & needed support.
 My passion for helping others led me to study psychotherapy.

 I care deeply for my clients, as an integrative humanistic therapist having unconditional positive regard for every client is an essential element of my therapeutic practice.
 Together we will work diligently to find the calm & understanding you are seeking.

 While researching I was lucky to discover the incredible benefits that being outdoors has on our mental health.
 So I combined my love of hiking with my passion for psychotherapy and created Hike Psych, Ireland's only Hiking Psychotherapy Practice.

 I work with the understanding that you are the expert on you and I am there to help you learn to understand and embrace the real you.

-I follow a strict code of ethics set out by the Irish Association of Counselling & Psychotherapy of which I'm an Accredited Member.
-This code of ethics ensures that compassion and confidentiality are always of the utmost importance.
+I follow the strict code of ethics set out by the Irish Association of Counselling & Psychotherapy of which I'm an Accredited Member.
+This code of ethics ensures that compassion and confidentiality are of the utmost importance.